thomasleese/acorn/README.md

 # ![Jet][logo]

 > Jet is a elegant, minimalistic, high-level programming language implemented
 > in C++ with LLVM.
-It borrows ideas from MATLAB, Julia, Python and many other
+It borrows ideas from MATLAB, Julia, Python and many others.
-> programming languages.
-It supports features such as multiple-dispatch,
+> It supports features such as multiple-dispatch, operating overloading, static
-> operating overloading, static typing with inference and concurrency.
+> typing with inference and concurrency.

 ## Progress